elnagara/AREEB/README.md

 where n1 and n2 are the total number of testing files in the complete and minimal datasets, respectively.

-The minimal set is satisfactory to evaluate a given Arabic word embedding.

-The following figure depicts the files in AREEB; Complete set (outer) and Minimal set (inner).

 ## Dataset

 - data/